cujojs/cram/docs/concepts.md

 ## run.js

-One strategy for launching an AMD application is via a Javascript module that contains configuration and code to kick start the application.
-In cujoJS, we call this a "run module".
+One strategy for launching an AMD application is via a global script that contains configuration and code to kick start the application.
+In cujoJS, we call this a "run.js file".
 However, the actual name of the file doesn't matter.
-During development, the run module is loaded by the browser via a normal `<script>` element, but during production, the run module may be part of an [integrated bundle](#integrated-bundles).
+During development, the run.js file is loaded by the browser via a normal `<script>` element, but during production, the run.js file may be part of an [integrated bundle](#integrated-bundles).

 ## Compile to AMD